External Hard Drive Not Showing Up on Mac

 3. If MacKeeper finds anything wrong, click Fix Items Safely.

-Ways to fix: Mac not detecting external drive
+Ways to fix: Mac not recognizing the external drive

 When you find an external drive not loading on a Mac, there’s no need to panic.
 Follow our tips, and you should be able to get it working soon enough: